Kotlin/KEEP/proposals/context-parameters.md

 **§23** *(declaration with context parameters)*: The context parameters declared for a callable are available in the same way as "regular" value parameters in the body of the function.
 Both value and context parameters are introduced in the same scope, there is no shadowing between them.

-**§24** *(function applicability)*: Building the constraint system is modified for lambda arguments.
+**§24** *(applicability, lambdas)*: Building the constraint system is modified for lambda arguments.
 Compared with the [Kotlin specification](https://kotlinlang.org/spec/overload-resolution.html#description), the type of the parameter _U<sub>m</sub>_ is replaced with _nocontext(U<sub>m</sub>)_, where _nocontext_ removes the initial `context` block from the function type.

-**§25** *(most specific candidate)*: When choosing the **most specific candidate** we follow the Kotlin specification, with one addition:

-* Candidates with context parameters are considered more specific than those without them.
-* But there is no other prioritization coming from the length of the context parameter list or their types.

-**§26** *(context resolution)*: Once the overload candidate is chosen, we **resolve** context parameters (if any).
-For each context parameter:

-* We traverse the tower of scopes looking for **exactly one** default receiver or context parameter with a compatible type.
+**§25** *(applicability, context resolution)*: After the first phase of function applicability -- checking the type constraint problem -- an additional **context resolution** phase is inserted.
+For each potentially applicable callable, for each context parameter, we traverse the tower of scopes looking for **exactly one** default receiver or context parameter with a compatible type.

-    * Anonymous context parameters (declared with `_`) also participate in this process.
+There are three possible outcomes of this process:

+1. If _no_ compatible context value is found for at least one context parameter, then the call is _not_ applicable, and it is removed from the candidate set as a result.
-* It is an ambiguity error if more than one value is found at the same level.
+2. If for at least one context parameter there is more than one compatible value at the same level (and case 1 does not apply), a _context ambiguity_ error is issued.
-* It is an overload resolution error if no applicable value is found.
+3. If none of (1) or (2) apply, then the candidate is applicable.

+The following piece of code exemplifies how scoping interacts with context resolution:

 ```kotlin
 interface Logger {